Jurij Rodionov

-Jurij Rodionov (born 16 May 1999) is an Austrian tennis player of Belarusian descent.
+Jurij Rodionov (born 16 May 1999) is an Austrian professional tennis player.

-He has a career high ATP singles ranking of World No. 120 achieved on 28 November 2022.
-He also has a career high doubles ranking of World No. 268 achieved on 15 July 2019.
+He has a career-high ATP singles ranking of world No. 87 achieved on 19 February 2024.
+He also has a career-high doubles ranking of No. 199 achieved on 14 July 2025.
+He is the current No. 3 Austrian player.

+Personal life

+Rodionov is of Belarusian descent; his parents moved from Belarus to Nuremberg in 1996, where Rodionov was born, before later relocating to Austria.

 Professional career

-2018-2020: Major debut, Three Challenger titles, top 150, top-20 win
+2018–20: Major debut, Three Challenger titles, top 150, top-15 win

 Rodionov won three ATP Challenger singles titles.
 The first came at the 2018 Almaty Challenger.
 His second title came when he won the 2020 RBC Tennis Championships of Dallas.
 His third title came at the 2020 Morelos Open.
 In 2019, he won his maiden ATP Challenger doubles title at the Shymkent Challenger.

-Rodionov made his main draw Grand Slam debut at the 2020 French Open as qualifier and reached the second round with a win over Jérémy Chardy in 5 sets.
+Rodionov made his main draw Grand Slam debut at the 2020 French Open as qualifier and reached the second round with a win over Jérémy Chardy in five sets.

 He reached the top 150 on 12 October 2020 at World No. 148.
-Also in October 2020, as a wildcard, he had the biggest win of his career in Vienna, where he beat 8th seed and World no. 12 Denis Shapovalov in straight sets.
+Also in October 2020, as a wildcard, he had the biggest win of his career in Vienna, where he beat eight seed and World No. 12 Denis Shapovalov in straight sets.
 He lost in the second round to Dan Evans.

 2021: Maiden ATP semifinal

-Rodionov reached as a wildcard his maiden quarterfinal after retirement of Peter Gojowczyk and semifinal after defeating Alex De Minaur at the 2021 MercedesCup in Stuttgart before retiring due to injury in the match with eventual champion Marin Čilić.
+Rodionov reached as a wildcard his maiden quarterfinal after the retirement of Peter Gojowczyk and then the semifinal after defeating Alex De Minaur at the 2021 MercedesCup in Stuttgart before retiring due to injury in the match with eventual champion Marin Čilić.
 As a result of this run, he reached a career-high ranking of World No. 135 on 14 June 2021.

-2022: Two more Challenger titles, Austrian No. 1
+2022: Two more Challenger titles, top 125, Austrian No. 1

-He won two more Challenger titles in March and May 2022.
-As a result became Austrian No. 1 on 9 May 2022 and reached a career-high ranking of World No. 124 on 23 May 2022.
+He won two more Challenger titles in March and May.
+As a result he became the Austrian No. 1 player on 9 May 2022 and reached a career-high ranking of World No. 124 on 23 May 2022.

+2023–24: Masters debut, top 100

+In March 2023 he won his sixth Challenger overall and first of the 2023 season in Biel, Switzerland where he was the defending champion.

+He reached a career-high ranking in the top 120 of No. 118 on 17 April 2023.

+Ranked No. 119, he qualified for his first Masters 1000 at the 2023 Mutua Madrid Open.

+Ranked No. 132, he entered the main draw of the 2023 French Open as a lucky loser where he lost for the second time to qualifier Lucas Pouille, having lost to him also in the last round of qualifying.
+He reached the top 100 on 28 August 2023.

+At the 2023 Astana Open he reached the quarterfinals as a qualifier, defeating second seed Sebastián Báez, before losing to eventual champion sixth seed Adrian Mannarino.

+Ranked No. 96, he entered the 2024 BNP Paribas Open as a lucky loser.